 - Calamine lotion is very good and I have personally used this when I was bitten by fleas.
 In addition, its recommended by a number of the top medical websites on the internet so its definitely been scientifically proven and tested with good results.
 If you are going to go the product route, this is something that I recommend for the readers of this blog.

 In conclusion, I highly recommend trying the natural options first, especially if you only have a bite marks that you would like treat.
 These are cheap and have amazing results.
 However, if you do not see any results from either the natural or the product suggestions, please consult your local doctor for further advice.
-For additional information on getting rid of fleas in the home, check out this article or add me on Google+ for more facts and guides.
 If you leave a comment below, I will try my very best to get back to you within 24 hours so please do that if you are confused about any part of this guide.
+Thanks!